Chronology of the universe: Matter-radiation equality

 Until now, the universe's large-scale dynamics and behavior have been determined mainly by radiation—meaning, those constituents that move relativistically (at or near the speed of light), such as photons and neutrinos.
 As the universe cools, from around 47,000 years (redshift z = 3600), the universe's large-scale behavior becomes dominated by matter instead.
 This occurs because the energy density of matter begins to exceed both the energy density of radiation and the vacuum energy density Around or shortly after 47,000 years, the densities of non-relativistic matter (atomic nuclei) and relativistic radiation (photons) become equal, the Jeans length, which determines the smallest structures that can form (due to competition between gravitational attraction and pressure effects), begins to fall and perturbations, instead of being wiped out by free streaming radiation, can begin to grow in amplitude.

 According to the Lambda-CDM model, by this stage, the matter in the universe is around 84.5% cold dark matter and 15.5% "ordinary" matter.
 There is overwhelming evidence that dark matter exists and dominates the universe, but since the exact nature of dark matter is still not understood, the Big Bang theory does not presently cover any stages in its formation.

 From this point on, and for several billion years to come, the presence of dark matter accelerates the formation of structure in the universe.
 In the early universe, dark matter gradually gathers in huge filaments under the effects of gravity, collapsing faster than ordinary (baryonic) matter because its collapse is not slowed by radiation pressure.
 This amplifies the tiny inhomogeneities (irregularities) in the density of the universe which were left by cosmic inflation.
 Over time, slightly denser regions become denser and slightly rarefied (emptier) regions become more rarefied.
 Ordinary matter eventually gathers together faster than it would otherwise do, because of the presence of these concentrations of dark matter.

 The properties of dark matter that allow it to collapse quickly without radiation pressure also mean that it cannot lose energy by radiation.
 Losing energy is necessary for particles to collapse into dense structures beyond a certain point.
 Therefore, dark matter collapses into huge but diffuse filaments and haloes, and not into stars or planets.
-Ordinary matter, which can lose energy by radiation, forms dense objects and also gas clouds when it collapses.
+Ordinary matter, which can lose energy by radiation, forms gas clouds and later, more dense objects such as stars and planets when it collapses.